-A 10-day experience, following the fortunes of refugees as they set off for Europe, tracking their journeys in real time via a mapped data-vis and a podcast.
+The story of the refugee ‘crisis’ in maps, data and audio.
+A 10-day long experience, following the journeys of refugees as they set off for Europe, in real time, via a mapped data-visualisation and podcast series.
+Launching October 19, 2017.

 In 2015, 1,015,078 refugees and migrants arrived in Europe by sea, fleeing war, escaping persecution, searching for safety and a new place to call home.
 While 2016 saw a drop in the overall numbers, a record 181,436 people travelled the Central Mediterranean route, with 4,527 attendant deaths.
 Many more are expected to attempt these journeys in 2017 and beyond.
 This is Europe’s greatest human displacement since the Second World War.
 It has raised a series of unsettling questions for Europe and as yet, no coherent ethical or practical solutions have been found.